boomerang-io/webapp-packages/packages/cra-template-boomerang/README.md

 # cra-template-boomerang

-This is the official base template for the Boomerang fork of [Create React App](https://github.com/facebook/create-react-app).
+This is the official base template for the Boomerang projects for [Create React App](https://github.com/facebook/create-react-app).

 If you don't specify this template (for example, `--template cra-template-boomerang`), the default CRA template will be used by default.